 With regard to the contents outlined above, the book on Islamic Art in Oman benefits greatly from many discoveries and developments that have taken place over the past two decades, from the

 renewed awareness of the great value of the Omani art and architecture to new techniques in the field of archaeology.
 From these, this work promotes cultural renewal, enlightenment, and an awareness of civilisation, beauty, and progress.
 In conclusion, we wish to convey our great appreciation to all who participated in this work.
 May God Almighty bless us and help us all.

-His Excellency Abdallah bin Mohammed bin Abdullah Al Salmi
+Sheikh Abdallah bin Mohammed bin Abdullah Al Salmi

-Minister of Endowments and Religious Affairs
+Former Minister of Endowments and Religious Affairs